Havila Castor

-MS Havila Castor is a cruise ship that operates the coastal route Bergen–Kirkenes on the basis of a contract between the shipping company Havila Kystruten and the Ministry of Transport.
+Havila Castor is a cruise ship that operates the coastal route Bergen–Kirkenes on the basis of a contract between the shipping company Havila Kystruten and the Ministry of Transport.
 The ship was built at the Tersan Shipyard in Turkey, and was delivered in April 2022.
 It is 124.1 m long and 22 m wide, and has a capacity of 640 passengers.
 It had its maiden voyage on 10 May 2022.

 On 2 June 2022 the ship made history, being the first cruise ship to operate the world heritage area, The Geirangerfjord, emission-free.